 Is your pet lost?
 If you’re looking for lost animals, and they are microchipped, the good news is that animal welfare agencies should be able to find you.
 Be sure to call your veterinarian and/or the microchip company right away to make sure your contact information is up-to-date.
 If your pet was not microchipped, contact… Read more

 Cremation Seattle Humane offers the option of a private or non-private cremation.
 Private cremations are processed individually and the animal’s remains are returned to the owner in an urn.
-This process takes up to two weeks for the remains to be ready for pick-up.
-Please call (425) 649-7561 or email [email protected] for more information.
-Fees Private Cremation… Read more
+The owner may choose from one of six styles of complimentary urns.
+This process takes up to two weeks for the remains to be ready for… Read more

 Although we support the effort to prevent animal cruelty, Seattle Humane is not authorized to investigate cases by state law.
 We can, however, offer you some guidance on what to do.